 Nowadays it’s a big struggle for global students.
-We’re (Academic Education) receiving a number of queries from students, they want to know “how to open a student financial institution account in the UK”.
+We’re (Academic Education) receiving a number of queries from students, who want to know “how to open a student financial institution account in the UK”.
 We came up with a solution, and this blog will guide you with every single detail of how to open a bank account in the UK.

-A bank account is sort of a solution to modern life in specially for students in the UK.
+A bank account is sort of a solution to modern life specially for students in the UK.
 If you are an international student, a UK bank account is going to be your savior to all your day-to-day banking troubles.
 In this article, we have tried to classify the types of student accounts in the UK with all the available services it can offer you.

 Why open a bank account?

 - Safety and security: It is better to deposit money in a bank account so that your cash is not lost or stolen.

 - For visa purposes: If you need to extend your current visa or apply for a new visa you will need to show financial evidence to prove that you have enough money to live in the UK.
 Having a UK bank account helps you to do this quickly and easily.